AaravR10/CyberPatriot-Scoring-Machine-Bash/README.md

 What's Next??
 1. Crontab to make the script run every minute in order to check whether or not to send the notification

+   Experimental: Try `sudo crontab -e` to create the crontab for the script

+   In the crontab write `* * * * * sudo bash /home/youruser/score.sh`

+   Save the crontab

+   This shouldn't actually run the script, it should only work for the notification portion of the script, so therefore whenever the user gains points, they will get a notification
-2. HTML Page for the scoring machine
+3. HTML Page for the scoring machine
-3. Possible Python version of the scoring machine
+4. Possible Python version of the scoring machine